The best exercises for the Kapha dosha

 Try Pukka's Ginseng Matcha Green tea.

 Both matcha and green tea boost our metabolic rate and are the perfect option for before, during and after exercise.
 They also improve cognitive functioning, so can be helpful in keeping us motivated.
-If you are into more endurance sports such as long-distance walking, then keeping a hot flask of matcha or green tea will help keep you energised and mentally motivated.
+If you are into more endurance sports such as long-distance walking, then keeping a hot flask of matcha or green tea will help keep you energized and mentally motivated.

 Author: Jo Webber